 Introverts (phlegmatic and melancholic) are observant, distant, socially uncooperative with sufficient persistence.
-They tend to self-examination, find it difficult to adapt in the society, and concentrate on their feelings.
+They tend to self-examination, find it hard to adapt to society, and focus on their feelings.

 Why should you know your type of temperament?

-You should determine the personality type to understand what to expect from yourself in everyday life, and what you are capable of in force majeure circumstances.
+You should know your personality type to understand what to expect from yourself in everyday life, and what you are capable of in force majeure circumstances.

 Note: this temperament test is created for educational and entertainment use only, please do not take it as psychological or medical advice of any kind.

-1. I often feel need to get away from the crowd and be alone
+1. I often feel the need to get away from the crowd and be alone

-2. I am rather a serious person than carefree
+2. I am rather a serious person than a carefree one

 3. I carefully plan my vacation beforehand

-4. I prefer to answer the questions rather than start conversation
+4. I prefer to answer the questions rather than start a conversation

 5. I can do anything for a bet

-6. It is usual to be a leader for me
+6. It is normal for me to be a leader

 7. I prefer reading books to meeting people